omaraflak/OmarAflak/README.md

 ### 📕 Blog posts

-I publish articles when I feel I know enough on a subject and I can properly share my knowledge 📖
+I publish articles when I feel like I know enough to properly share my knowledge 📖

-So checkout my posts on Medium: [medium.com/@omaraflak](https://medium.com/@omaraflak).
+You can find my posts on Medium: [medium.com/@omaraflak](https://medium.com/@omaraflak).

 Here are some of my favorites: